How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Montana?

 Montana caps interest at 15% or 6% above NY prime rate.
-Charging above the legal limit is usury - in Montana, the penalty is: excess interest forfeited.
+Charging above the legal limit is usury - in Montana, the penalty is: forfeiture of double the interest; twice the interest paid may be recovered within two years (mca 31-1-108).
 Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Montana?